FirebaseExtended/firepad/src/docs/index.md

 }
 {% endhighlight %}

-<div class="emphasis-box">Firepad is also great for editing markdown, code, and just about anything else.
+<div class="emphasis-box">Firepad is also great for editing Markdown, code, and just about anything else.
 Check out the <a href="../examples/">examples page</a> for more embedding examples.</div>